-Caroline Goldsmith is a Psychologist in private practice in Ireland…with vast years of experience in the mental health field (15 as a professional).
+Caroline Goldsmith is a Psychologist in private practice in Ireland…with vast years of experience in the mental health field (20 as a professional).
 Caroline has a special interest in Autism Diagnosis and Intervention.
-A graduate of the Open University and University of East London she has also studied with Trinity College Dublin, University of North Carolina, CMIT Institute Dublin and The National Academy of Neuropsychology USA .
-Caroline specialises in Autism assessment, diagnosis and intervention and is a practitioner, researcher and trainer.
+A graduate of the Open University and University of East London she has also studied with Trinity College Dublin (training using ADOS in the clinical setting), University of North Carolina, CMIT Institute Dublin and The National Academy of Neuropsychology USA .
+Caroline specialises in Autism assessment, diagnosis and intervention being a practitioner, researcher and trainer.

-In 2012 Caroline established Ireland’s first multidisciplinary forensic science society and is currently Director.
-Although still in a fledgling state the society hopes to grow as a public and professional resource to access practitioners, courses and research for forensic sciences in Ireland.
+In 2012 Caroline founded Ireland’s first multidisciplinary forensic science society and is currently Director.
+Although still in a fledgling state the society hopes to grow as a public and professional resource to access practitioners, courses and research for all forensic sciences in Ireland.

 Autism assessment and intervention is almost unrecognisable from the time when Caroline Goldsmith started out in the field with parents.
 The aim was searching and trying to help other parents.
 “I remember when there were no set protocols and we were all scrabbling around in the dark trying to make sense of how to raise the children.”
-Said Caroline. ” I would go along with the Mothers for ‘assessments’ comprised of no more than a narration on Kanners Autism in the office of a psychiatrist for 5- 15 minutes.
-Followed by the receiving of a ‘letter’ stating the diagnosis” They were then expected to either give the children up to an institution, or go away and not return, because they said there was nothing that could be done.
+Said Caroline. ” I would go along with the Mothers for ‘assessments’ comprised of no more than a narration on Kanner’s Autism in the office of a psychiatrist for 5- 15 minutes.
+Followed by the receiving of a ‘letter’ stating the diagnosis.”
+They were then expected to either give the children up to an institution, or go away and not return, because nothing else was offered.

 Autism and News from Abroad

 There were great ideas coming from the USA, and other parts of the world driven by the new parents movements.
-Although we only had eagerly awaited monthly newsletters coming by post, we clung onto every word.
+No internet back then and we only had our eagerly awaited monthly newsletters coming by post, we clung onto every word.
 We were introduced to the writing of Lorna Wing, Bernard Rimland and Hans Asperger.
-The papers changed hands like illegal underground documents being passed by spies.
-The research and the ideas we as parents were reading about felt very subversive, compared to the set in stone opinions you heard in doctors offices!
+The papers changed hands like illegal underground documents being passed by spies!
+The research and the ideas we as parents were reading about felt very subversive, compared to the set in stone hopeless opinions heard in doctors offices!
 We were learning so much, often confirming what we saw in our children.
 Most especially we knew they were there, but didn’t know how to communicate with them.
 Said Caroline “In my practice I was using a variety of approaches for different children and very early on realised the condition was far from a one size fits all”

 Caroline Goldsmith and parents like her pioneered the assessment protocols, that would later become the standard practice for Autism Assessment